 The most important option for us is the vector image path creation, which has 3 major options.
 I used the “Brightness cutoff” – the very top one from the list.
 Look at the threshold value and observe what happens in your preview mode.
 As you change the threshold value (It would be advised to put higher, than lower), your proposed vector image should change.
 It’s nicely visible on less prominent elements of our floor plan, especially these, which aren’t completely dark (Pic.
 12, 13).

 If you are happy with these parameters, just click the OK button and see what happens.
 Bear in mind, that our vector image has been created roughly in the same place as the existing raster one.
-In this event, you can spot how the unusual thickness and boldness emerge.
+In this event, you can spot how unusual thickness and boldness emerge.
 Because our newly created vector plan appears as a top layer, we can simply select it and drag it outside the drawing page (Pic.
 14).

-This step is good for comparing our both images.
+This step is good for comparing images.
 When you are unhappy with your fresh vector image plan, you can always repeat the process, changing the parameters, since the preview option is almost a thumbnail.
 Personally, I think, that it happens only rarely.

 Well, assuming, that everything is fine, we can now delete our raster floor plan and supersede it with the vector image.
 Click simply the “Delete” button on the raster image selected, and drag back the vector floor plan inside the drawing page (Pic.
 15).